knuesel/callisto/src/ctx.typ

 //
 // - cfg: a dict with all the settings supported by callisto.config, using
 //   default values for settings not set by the user.
 //
+// - item: a dict with information on the cell output item being processed, or
+//   'none' otherwise.
+When not 'none', the dict contains at least the
+//    following fields:
+//
+//    - index: the item index in the cell output list
+//    - metadata: item-specific metadata
+//    - rich-format: the format selected for this rich item, or 'none' if not
+//      currently processing a rich item.
+//
 // - nb: a processed version of the notebook, with metadata in cell source
 //   headers converted to metadata in the cell dict.
 //